rmharp/UNC-Dept-Email-Push/README.md

 - R (version 4.0 or higher)
 - The following R packages: `dplyr`, `tidyverse`, `rvest`, `wdman`, `netstat`, `xml2`, `purrr`, and `gmailr`
-- A Gmail account with an app password configured for third-party apps (as direct login using your regular password may not be supported).
+- A Gmail account with an app password configured for third-party apps (as direct login using your regular password may not be supported) or a HeelMail account.

 ### Installation